Armenian religion in Cyprus: Larnaca

 The church was inaugurated on 20 May 1914 by Senior Archimandrite Serovpe Samvelian and was consecrated on 30 June 1918 by Archbishop Taniel Hagopian.
 Until the early 1940s, there was a small octagonal dome on top of the church.
-The church was renovated between 1956–1957 and again in 1998.
+The church was renovated between 1956 and 1957 and again in 1998.
 Liturgies are held every other Sunday, in turns with Saint George's church in Limassol.
 The church celebrates on 25 December, feast day of Saint Stephen.
 The parish priest (as of 1992) is Fr.
 Mashdots Ashkarian.
 To the left and the right of the entrance, there are two marble inscriptions in Armenian: to the left, the inscription reads: